jtonglet/jtonglet.github.io/_pages/cv.md

 * Vice-President of UStart, the student entrepeneurship society, 2018-2020
 * Partner Relations Lead for Emergent, the student data science and AI society, 2021-2022
 * Student representative at the program committee, 2019, 2023
+* Member of the University Board of Directors, 2018-2019